settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 ```
 AI generates: "Character: John, a shy baker"
 User edits to: "Character: Maria, a confident chef"
-Result: New jsonDoc with user's version + transform tracking the change
+Result: New jsondoc with user's version + transform tracking the change
 ```

 **Technical implementation**: